GeneCloud1485/Drama-in-History/docs/4_combat/Streamlining Combat (May & June 2025).md

 - Use Luck to save from death
 	- 3Rd Cheated Death - 3 month recovery
 	- Note: knock on into the Skills...

-- Actors get a free Advantage -> allowing for more specials, more parry/blocks etc

 # Armor updated vs 5's & 6's